PROPGSP/Android-Dev-Tools/README.md

 ```

 📌 **Additional Extraction with Binwalk:**
-If Binwalk does not properly extract the data, use **`dd`** to manually carve out sections based on offsets.
+If Binwalk does not properly extract the data, use **`dd`** to manually carve out sections based on offsets as mentioned in Step 8.

 ---